 Perceived Quality Model

-The perceived quality model is a framework used in marketing and consumer behavior studies to understand how consumers perceive and evaluate the quality of products or services.
+The perceived quality model is a framework used in marketing and consumer behaviour studies to understand how consumers perceive and evaluate the quality of products or services.

-It emphasises that quality is not an inherent attribute of a product or service, but rather something that is subjectively perceived by the consumer.
-The model suggests that perceived quality is influenced by a variety of factors including:
+It emphasises that quality is not an inherent attribute of a product or service but rather something that the consumer subjectively perceives.
+The model suggests that perceived quality is influenced by a variety of factors, including:

 Intrinsic Cues

-These are the inherent physical characteristics of the product such as colour, size, flavour, material, etc. For instance, consumers may perceive a product as higher quality if it’s made from a high-quality material.
+These are the inherent physical characteristics of the product, such as colour, size, flavour, material, etc. For instance, consumers may perceive a product as higher quality if made from a high-quality material.

-Although it’s important to avoid ‘gimmick’ materials, that really don’t add any value to the product, because when consumers cop on, it will only serve to devalue the product, making it appear cheap.
+However, it’s important to avoid ‘gimmick’ materials that don’t add value to the product because when consumers cop on, it will only devalue the product, making it appear cheap.

 Extrinsic Cues

-These are the elements not directly related to the physical product, like brand name, price, advertising, and packaging.
+These elements are not directly related to the physical product, like brand name, price, advertising, and packaging.
 A well-known brand name or higher price might lead consumers to perceive the product as being of higher quality.

 Personal Factors

 Individual preferences, needs, past experiences, and expectations also play a major role in perceived quality.
-Different consumers may perceive the quality of the same product differently based on these factors.
+Consumers may perceive the quality of the same product differently based on these factors.

 Situational Factors